sacchoprogrammer/typescript/README.md

-# typescript easy solution for large scale project
+# typescript Explicit And Union Type
 typescript all resources